This article explains what host mode is, how to use it, and answers some frequently asked questions.

 HELPFUL HINT Your editors can also begin and end host sessions for you (moderators cannot).
 A great use of this ability is to create a shortlist of channels you approve for hosting whenever you are offline, such as members of your Twitch Team or broadcaster friends you wish to support, and allow your trusted editors to help promote content that you have pre-approved.

-You can also host all of your favorite broadcasters from anywhere with the Mobile Host Mode.
-Never again leave your friends and audience without exciting content to watch live.
-You can easily enable Host Mode on the go by tapping the gear icon, scroll the menu, and select the Host option.
+You can also host all of your favorite streamers from anywhere with the Mobile Host Mode option.
+To enable Host Mode on the go by tapping the gear icon, scroll the menu, and select the “Host” option.

 With the auto hosting feature you can set your channel to automatically host a list of pre-approved channels or your Twitch Team members when you are not live.
 Auto hosting is a great way to support your fellow broadcasters and help grow your community.

-When auto hosting is enabled, the system will select a channel to host whenever your channel is offline or whenever your channel is not actively hosting another user.
+Autohosting is enabled by default for Partners, and can be enabled by all broadcasters.
+The system will select a channel to host whenever your channel is offline or whenever your channel is not actively hosting another user.
 Auto Hosting will never interfere with your live channel or active host.
 It will only take effect once your channel is offline.
-Auto hosting will wait for three minutes of inactivity before hosting a channel.
-So choosing someone to host is still ideal when going offline.
+Auto hosting will wait for three minutes of inactivity before hosting a channel, so choosing someone to host is still ideal when going offline.
 This delay is because we do not want broadcasters to be surprised by unintended hosting if they are broadcasting but are having technical difficulties.
 Auto hosting will also immediately un-host when your channel goes live.

 To Enable Auto Hosting: